kshakib22/second-brain/content/Data Structures/Binary Search Tree.md

 ## Traversal

-As mentions in [Tree Traversal](Tree%20Traversal.md), we can traverse the BST in three different ways as well:
+As mentions in [Tree Traversal Theory](Tree%20Traversal%20Theory.md), we can traverse the BST in four different ways as well:
 1. Pre-order
 2. Post-order
 3. In-order
-As the c
+4. Level-order (or BFS)
+As this part is slightly redundant for both trees and BST, find the code and notes in [Tree Traversal Code](Tree%20Traversal%20Code.md).